Saaifbanday/Docs-Test-Amplify/Writerside/topics/Regression.md

 ![alt text](screenshots/image194.png){ width="700" }{ border-effect="rounded" }

-Note that the variables so selected are substituted as quotients in the formula built by the user.
+>Note that the variables so selected are substituted as quotients in the formula built by the user.
+>
+{style="note"}

 ### Cox, Advanced